cheeaun/cheeaun.com/src/blog/_posts/2016-01-25-building-side-projects.md

 > awesome 👍

-Somehow it reminded me of the [WWDC 2012 developer apprecation video](https://www.youtube.com/watch?v=FirarNC85sU), especially the part where Emil Ovemar said:
+Somehow it reminded me of the [WWDC 2012 developer appreciation video](https://www.youtube.com/watch?v=FirarNC85sU), especially the part where Emil Ovemar said:

 > It's really fantastic to see what we have created has made a difference in people's lives.
 Those reactions worth way more than any downloads.